 This is my first public service announcement of the season.
-Do not, I repeat do not, put away your slow cooker because it’s not chilly anymore.
-If you like using your slow cooker in the Winter you’ll fall even deeper in love when you cook in it in the hot weather.
+Do not, I repeat do not put away your slow cooker because it’s not chilly anymore.
+If you like using your slow cooker in the winter you’ll fall even deeper in love when you cook in it during the hot weather.

 It’s a little weird that my red velvet pudding is less than red.
-But I promise you the flavor is really close to that bright red cake.
-The tea uses rooibos, beet root, blackberry leaves and chocolate and vanilla.
-If you can’t get a hold of the tea you can use cocoa, vanilla extract, and a little beet powder to get the same flavor.
+I promise that the flavor is really close to that bright red cake.
+The tea uses rooibos, beet root, blackberry leaves, chocolate, and vanilla.
+If you can’t get a hold of the tea, you can use cocoa, vanilla extract, and a little beet powder to get the same flavor.

 - 2 cups unsweetened vanilla almond milk